Now.js Framework Documentation

 Function Signature

-function initFn(element, data) {
+function initFn(element, context) {

 // element: HTMLElement with data-on-load